 - As with all our products, we require our suppliers to comply with legal and regulatory guidelines.
 For our Open Nature™ line of products, we also maintain a Restricted Substances List that includes more than 100 ingredients of consumer concern, including parabens, artificial colors and flavors, certain preservatives and certain packaging

 - Our OWN Brands Safer Choice-certified products must adhere to the U.S. Environmental Protection Agency’s (EPA’s) Safer Chemical Ingredients List.
 This list has been evaluated by the EPA and determined to be safer than traditional ingredients.
-We have twice received the EPA’s Safer Choice Partner of the Year Award which recognizes our commitment to increasing awareness of the Safer Choice Program.
+We have received the EPA’s Safer Choice Partner of the Year Award three times for our commitment to participating in and increasing awareness of the Safer Choice Program.

 - All OWN Brand baby products are paraben, phthalate and triclosan free.
 Our infant formulas will also be third party certified as non-GMO in early 2018.
 In addition to the above, as the result of a multi-year BPA initiative, more than 300 OWN Brands canned goods are now packaged in non-BPA lined cans.
 This represents more than 80% of our OWN Brands canned offerings.
 The process of transitioning to non-BPA lined cans will continue until the conversion reaches 100%.
 In a move toward greater transparency, by the end of 2018, converted cans will be identifiable by “BPA Free” and “Non-BPA Lining” disclosure logos.
 As advancements are made in the scientific community, we will continue to modify our policy as needed.
 Consistent with this policy, we have developed position statements that provide additional information as it relates to BPA and GMOs.